Dentures in Mississauga – Fix and Replace Your Teeth Today

 How Long do Dentures Last?

-Dentures can last for more than 30 years if you take the time and make the effort to look after them properly.
-Of course, they may need to be rebased, relined or refitted from time to time if your mouth undergoes any changes or if they start to show signs of wear and tear.
-As they are used on a daily basis this is common but there is no reason why they cannot last for a few decades if fitted properly and treated properly.
+Dentures last 5-10 years if you take care of them properly.
+Of course, during that time, they may need to be rebased, relined or refitted from time to time if your mouth undergoes any changes or if they start to show signs of wear and tear.

-The 3 Most Typical Problems and the Solutions
+What Are The 3 Most Typical Problems with Dentures

 There are many problems that you could have with your dentures but there are three very common problems below for you so that you can see exactly what to expect: